SarafaAdeyemo/sarafaAdeyemo/README.md

 ## About Me 🚀
 <div align="center"><img src="https://github.com/sarafaAdeyemo/BDM/assets/51344005/ffaa458f-d247-48f9-86f6-c4f88ebefaa5" width="600" /></div>

+## Hi there 👋
-Hi, I'm Sarafa Olasunkanmi Adeyemo, a passionate Computer science Academia from Nigeria.
+I'm **Sarafa Olasunkanmi Adeyemo**, a passionate Computer science Academia from Nigeria.
 I love learning about new technologies and sharing knowledge, where i can help others develop their skills and underatanding of new technology.
 I have experience in Software development, Database Management System, System analyst.

-Currently pursuing a PhD in Computing in the area of ##Artificial Intelligence at Universiti Teknologi Malaysia.
-In my free time, I enjoy reading and playing indoor game.
+Currently pursuing a PhD in Computing in the area of **Artificial Intelligence**, at Universiti Teknologi Malaysia.
+In my free time, I enjoy reading and playing Indoor game.

 ## Skills 🛠️